Dyce railway station: History

 The station here was opened (along with the line) in 1854 by the Great North of Scotland Railway.
 It later became a junction for the Formartine and Buchan Railway, which diverged here and headed north to Peterhead and Fraserburgh; this opened to traffic in 1861 and had its own platforms alongside the main line ones.
 Passenger services over both branches ended as a result of the Beeching Axe on 4 October 1965 but the station remained open until 6 May 1968.
 Freight continued to Peterhead until 1970 and to Fraserburgh until October 1979.
-There is still evidence on the ground of the old branch platforms which sat on the site of the station car park.
-The former branch lines are now a long distance cycle path, accessible from the western end of the car park.

 The station was reopened by British Rail on 15 September 1984.